 Idaho Employee Rights

 In Idaho, the state has some rights for the employees.
-From getting rightful salaries to leaves and payments, all the businesses (employers) have to maintain those rights while hiring employees.
+From getting rightful salaries to leaves and payments, all businesses (employers) have to maintain those rights while hiring employees.
 Here are the employee rights in Idaho,

 Right to Fair Compensation and Basic Minimum Wage